Chrisa142857/Chrisa142857.github.io/_pages/about.md

 👯 I’m looking to collaborate on scaling the brain connectomics model.

 🤔 I’m dreaming of how to make a time machine.
+Such a big fun of sci-fi :)

 ⚡ Fun fact: Time machine is not impossible regarding memorable experiences.